StuartsProjects/Devices/Board_for_XIAO_LoRa/Readme.md

 ### 7\_LoRa\_Transmitter\_Sleep\_Switch\_Wakeup

-And external switch is used to wake up the XIAO from deep sleep, transmit a LoRa packet and go back to sleep.
+And external switch is used to wake up the XIAO from deep sleep.
+The program then sends a LoRa packet and goes back to sleep.

 ### 8\_LoRa\_Transmitter\_Sleep\_RTC\_Wakeup

-Uses the RTC alarm to wake up the XIAO from deep sleep, which sends a LoRa packet and goes back to sleep again.
+Uses the XIAO processors RTC alarm to wake up the XIAO from deep sleep.
+The program then sends a LoRa packet and goes back to sleep.

-More examples coming soon.
+### 9\_GPS\_Echo\_Serial1

+Copies the character coming from the GPS to the Arduino IDE Serial monitor.
+Basic check to see if a GPS is working.

+### 10\_GPS\_Echo\_Sercom2

+Demonstrates the re-direction of a Serial port to one of the other Sercom ports, in this case the port normally used for I2C.

+### 11\_I2C\_Scanner

+Scans the I2C bus and shows the addresses of devices found.

+### 12\_SSD1306\_SH1106\_OLED\_Checker

+Checks that an SSD1306 or SH1106 OLED is working.

+### 13\_GPS\_Checker\_With\_Display

+Reads a GPS and shows the Latitude, Longitude, Altitude, Speed, Number of satellites in use, HDOP value, time and date on an OLED display and IDE serial monitor.

+### 14_Battery_Voltage_Read

+Demonstrates how to use a resistor divider to read a battery voltage.

 <br>
 <br>